NorthernTempest/wandering_bastion/docs/gm/cracked-facade/unexplored/below-abandoned-dorms.md

 ### 1.8.
 Tunnel

 > The solid stone walls of this long roughly hewn tunnel are cold but dry.
-The passage leads steadily down at a gentle angle and towards the north east.
+The passage leads steadily down at a gentle angle and towards the north west.
 It seems to be several hundred feet long, but a light can be seen at the far end.

 ### 1.9.
 Excavated Cathedral